-This is very thoughtful piece by Lisa Selin Davis who also wrote Puberty for the Middle-Aged.
-I’m grateful for her linking to WLB to allow more people to access information that helps them better understand this transition and feel less alone.
-And I’m also grateful to Dr. Stephanie Faubion for sharing some truths that are hard to fathom, articulate and understand.
-She made the points that:
+A very thoughtful piece by Lisa Selin Davis who also wrote Puberty for the Middle-Aged.
+We are grateful to Lisa Selin Davis for linking to Women Living Better to allow more people to access information that helps them better understand this transition and feel less alone.

 1. There is a huge gap in terms of both provider and patient education about perimenopause and menopause.